Financial support for open access publishing

 Through the Library’s CRKN agreements, authors affiliated with the University of Ottawa can receive a 25% discount on article processing charges for T&F Open Select Journal.
 At the time of submission, the author submits the article via Taylor & Francis Online following the standard process.
 On acceptance, they are offered the choice to make the article open access.
 If they chose to do so, they will be asked to generate a quote for the APC.
 When they select a CRKN institution as their organisation, the discount will automatically be applied.
 The author then accepts the quote, and choose among several Creative Commons licenses to sign and register themselves or a third-party organisation to receive the invoice at the discounted rate.

 If your journal publisher is not included in the section above, you may apply for shared support through the Library.

-The Library will cover 50% of the open access publishing fee for eligible articles.
+The Library will cover 50% of the open access publishing fee paid by the author for eligible articles.

-The following requirements must be met to be eligible for Library shared support:
+The following requirements must be met to be eligible for the Library shared support:

 - Eligible open access journals must be listed in the Directory of Open Access Journals; be a member of the Open Access Scholarly Publishers Association or the Committee on Publication Ethics, or adhere to their Codes of Conduct.

 - Eligible open access journals must follow acceptable standards of scholarly publishing.
 We reserve the right to refuse applications from publishers deemed predatory based on established criteria.